-On a crisp January winter morning in Copenhagen, Christian Tang-Jespersen, the former CEO of Heptagon, and NGP’s Bo Ilsoe, a major investor in Heptagon, sat down to share the behind-the-scenes story of Heptagon for the first time.
+On a crisp January winter morning in Copenhagen, Christian Tang-Jespersen, the former CEO of Heptagon, and NGP Capital's Bo Ilsoe, a major investor in Heptagon, sat down to share the behind-the-scenes story of Heptagon for the first time.

-BI: I was impressed with Christian and thought he could be someone who’s perspective we could really use given that he had dealt with large OEM customers in his previous roles and was close to the semiconductor industry.
+BI: I was immediately impressed with Christian and thought he could be someone whose perspective we could really use given that he had dealt with large OEM customers in his previous roles and was close to the semiconductor industry.

 “I knew how bad things were at the company, but was compelled with the team and ultimately, I could not figure out why such a unique technology, verified by Nokia, could not be more in demand!”